dailoi280702/medical-forum/README.md

 yarn
 ```

-- Go to [Firebase console](https://console.firebase.google.com), add a project and get the bellow information, then put them in .env.local file
+- Go to [Firebase console](https://console.firebase.google.com), add a project and get the bellow information, then put them in .env.local file:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=